maveniverse/njord/README.md

 * have only as many server entries in your `settings.xml` as many publishing services you use, as opposed to current status, where each project uses "own" server ID for distribution management, that again causes that users working on several projects (ie releasing them) must have copies of auth for each server of each project.
-Currently, there are only 4 services publishing to Maven Central, so all you need is 4 server entries with auth in your `settings.xml`.
+Currently, there are only 4 services publishing to Maven Central, so all you need is at most 4 server entries with auth in your `settings.xml`.
 * support publishing that is not "natively" supported by Maven, without hoops and looks and any change needed in your project.
 Moreover, publishing comes with local staging as well in non-intrusive way.